 Frequently asked questions

 No!
 One should not dunk them in liquids.
-Spun cotton eggs would turn soft and spongy and lose their nice egg shapes (spun cotton eggs are made of rolled up paper)
+Spun cotton eggs would turn soft and spongy and lose their nice egg shapes (spun cotton eggs are made of tightly wound paper)

 Absolutely, they are made of paper and are ready to go.
 No need for primer, gesso, or anything like that.